Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/web-design-for-business/_index.md

 #### Communicate more efficiently and regularly

 Social media platforms and email communication means you can keep in more direct and constant contact with existing and potential customers; this communication might be new product information, sales or general company news.
-Moreover, with the vast information, we can now gather about users and their online behaviour businesses can take advantage of targeted online advertising.
+Moreover, with the vast information we can now gather about users and their online behaviour businesses can take advantage of targeted online advertising.

 #### Provide product information